hexinz/EECS582_Reviews/Debugging.md

 ### Notable Design Details/Strengths
 <!-- [Up to 2 details/strengths] -->

-- The proposed dd+ algorithm can detect arbitrary interferences of changes in linear time; detect individual failure-inducing changes in logarithmic time and handle inconsistencies effectively to support fine-granular changes.
--
+- The automated delta debugging algorithm is at worst linear and can find single failure-inducing change (or a minimal set) even for non-monotone or ambiguous configurations.
+If ambiguous (multiple failure-inducing changes may occur), for example, automated delta debugging can return one of them and figure out others by re-run the dd algorithm.
+- The delta debugging with unresolved test cases algorithm extends the dd algorithm to handle inconsistency including integration failure, construction failure and execution failure.

 ### Limitations/Weaknesses
 <!-- [up to 2 weaknesses] -->

+The extended dd+ algorithm can only find the minimal set of failure-inducing changes if they can either be applied to the baseline or removed from today’s configuration without causing an inconsistency.
+If not, the set returned by dd+ may not be minimal.

 ### Summary of Key Results
 <!-- [Up to 3 results] -->
--
+- The proposed dd+ algorithm can detect arbitrary interferences of changes in linear time; detect individual failure-inducing changes in logarithmic time and handle inconsistencies effectively to support fine-granular changes.
+- The dd+ algorithm can handle inconsistency including integration failure, construction failure and execution failure under the assumption that failure-inducing changes can be either applied to the baseline or removed from today’s configuration without causing an inconsistency.
+- Inconsistency can be avoided/reduced by relying on specific knowledge about the nature of the changes.

 ### Open Questions
 <!-- [Where to go from here?] -->
+How to automate the process of avoiding inconsistencies by exploiting domain knowledge?